arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 ![Thing overview complete.](assets/template_overview.png)

 ### Setup
+***This section is for you who want to set up the cloud manually.
+For easy setup, use the template provided (see section just above).***
 Begin by navigating to the [Arduino IoT Cloud](https://create.arduino.cc/iot/things).
 You will need to have a registered account with Arduino to use it.
 Follow the steps below to set up the Arduino IoT Cloud.

 **1.** Create a new Thing, and select/configure the Nano RP2040 board.
 Note that the board needs to be connected to your computer during this setup.